IshanPiplani/IshanPiplani.github.io/README.md

 ### TL;DR

 Yes, you can fork this repo.
-Please give proper credit To Me for changes and modification in orignal template and to <a href="https://www.bootstrapmade.com/" target="_blank">Bootstrapmade.com </a> for this awesome template .
+Please give proper credit To Me (@ankushsinghgandhi) for changes and modification in orignal template and to <a href="https://www.bootstrapmade.com/" target="_blank">Bootstrapmade.com </a> for this awesome template .
 Thanks!

 Do these before using this project -